ircv3/ircv3-specifications/extensions/acc-core.md

 types may or may not allow spaces inside `credential`.

 The `callback` field designates an opaque value which indicates where a verification code, if any, will be sent.
-The callback field is implementation-specific, with namespaces being listed using the `REGCALLBACKS` ISUPPORT token.
+The callback field SHOULD contain either a standard URI, the namespace being contained in the IANA URI schemes registry (as per [RFC 4395][rfc4395]) and listed in the `REGCALLBACKS` ISUPPORT token, or a `*` as decribed below.
 An invalid callback parameter should result in the `ERR_REG_INVALID_CALLBACK` error.

 In the event that a callback is not provided, the client SHOULD send `*` to indicate that they are not providing a callback resource.
 If a callback namespace is not explicitly provided, the IRC server MAY choose to use `mailto` as a default.

 The `cred_type` field designates a value which indicates the type of supplied credential.
 The accepted values of the `cred_type` field is implementation-specific, with credential types being listed using the